protontypes/open-sustainable-technology/README.md

 - [eurostat R package](https://github.com/rOpenGov/eurostat) - R tools to access open data from Eurostat, the statistical office of the European Union.
 - [giscoR](https://github.com/rOpenGov/giscoR) - An R API package that helps to retrieve data from Eurostat Geographic Information System of the Commission.
 - [Digital Earth Africa Notebooks](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks) - Using Earth observations to address social, environmental and economic changes on the Africa continent.
-- [openEO](https://github.com/Open-EO/openeo-python-client) - Provides intuitive programming libraries to process a wide variety of earth observation datasets.
 - [MeCCO](http://sciencepolicy.colorado.edu/icecaps/research/media_coverage/) - Open Database on the Media Coverage of Climate Change and Global Warming.
 - [Climate Action Plans](https://github.com/mysociety/caps) - A simple, open database of local government climate action plan documents and emissions data.
 - [earthdata](https://github.com/betolink/earthdata) - A Python library to search and access NASA datasets.
 - [AI for Earth Data Sets](https://github.com/microsoft/AIforEarthDataSets) - Notebooks and documentation for AI-for-Earth-managed datasets on Azure.
 - [wopr](https://github.com/wpgp/wopr) - An R package and Shiny application to provide API access to the WorldPop Open Population Repository.
-- [rwlts](https://github.com/brazil-data-cube/rwlts) - Support governments in making decisions about the impact of human activities on the environment, planning the use of natural resources, conserving biodiversity and monitoring climate change.
 - [The POWER Project](https://power.larc.nasa.gov/) - Provides solar and meteorological data sets from NASA research for support of renewable energy, building energy efficiency and agricultural needs.
 - [Earthdata Search](https://github.com/nasa/earthdata-search) - A web application developed by NASA EOSDIS to enable data discovery, search, comparison, visualization, and access across EOSDIS' Earth Science data holdings.
-- [sentinelhub-py](https://github.com/sentinel-hub/sentinelhub-py) - Download and process satellite imagery in Python using Sentinel Hub services.
 - [Planetary Computer Data Catalog](https://github.com/microsoft/PlanetaryComputerDataCatalog) - Combines a multi-petabyte catalog of global environmental data with intuitive APIs and a flexible scientific environment.
 - [Global Energy Monitor](https://globalenergymonitor.org/) - Studies the evolving international energy landscape, creating databases, reports, and interactive tools that enhance understanding.
 - [STAC Index](https://github.com/stac-utils/stac-index) - Find STAC Catalogs, Collections, APIs, Software and Tools.
 - [Eumap](https://gitlab.com/geoharmonizer_inea/eumap) - Comprises environmental, land cover, terrain, climatic, soil and vegetation layers covering the continental Europe at relatively fine spatial resolutions.
 - [Open Data Science Europe Metadata Catalog](https://maps.opendatascience.eu/) - Building the Open Data Science Europe Portal, a freely-accessible viewer containing gridded layers for Europe at spatial resolutions of 30-m or better.
-- [Satip](https://github.com/openclimatefix/Satip) - A library for satellite image processing providing all of the functionality necessary for retrieving, and storing EUMETSAT data.
-- [MODIS](https://github.com/MatMatt/MODIS) - Provides automated access to the global online data archives LP DAAC, LAADS and NSIDC as well as processing capabilities such as file conversion, mosaicking, subsetting and time series.
-- [MODIStsp](https://github.com/ropensci/MODIStsp) - An R package for automatic download and preprocessing of MODIS Land Products Time-Series.
-- [MODISTools](https://github.com/bluegreen-labs/MODISTools) - Interface to the MODIS Land Products Subsets Web Services.
-- [ecmwf-opendata](https://github.com/ecmwf/ecmwf-opendata) - A package to simplify the download of ECMWF open data.
 - [EarthDataLab.jl](https://github.com/JuliaDataCubes/EarthDataLab.jl) - Julia interface for Reading from the Earth System Datacube.
 - [The CEDA Archive](https://archive.ceda.ac.uk/) - We host over 18 Petabytes of data from climate models, satellites, aircraft, met observations, and other sources.
 - [Climate Data Dashboard of the ESA Climate Change Initiative](https://climate.esa.int/en/odp/#/dashboard) - Access global climate data produced through the ESA's Climate Change Initiative.
 - [USGS](https://github.com/kapadia/usgs) - A python module for interfacing with the US Geological Survey's API.
 - [getSpatialData](https://github.com/16EAGLE/getSpatialData) - Making it easy to query, preview, download and preprocess multiple kinds of satellite datasets via R.
-- [sentinelsat](https://github.com/sentinelsat/sentinelsat) - Makes searching, downloading and retrieving the metadata of Sentinel satellite images from the Copernicus Open Access Hub easy.
 - [Smart Data Models](https://github.com/smart-data-models/dataModel.Environment) - This Models describe the main entities involved with smart applications that deal with environmental issues.
 - [epair](https://github.com/ropensci/epair) - Use R to get data from the Environmental Protection Agency API.
 - [Siphon](https://github.com/Unidata/siphon) - A collection of Python utilities for retrieving atmospheric and oceanic data from remote sources, focusing on being able to retrieve data from Unidata data technologies.